Pietro Arcari: Career

 Born in Casalpusterlengo, Province of Lodi, he played in the 1930s for A.C.
 Milan, and Genoa.
 A prolific goalscorer, known for his speed and ability in the air, he played 256 matches in Serie A, scoring 80 goals.

 In the 1933–34 season, he scored 16 goals for Milan, finishing the season as the fifth highest scorer in Serie A, leading to his selection by manager Vittorio Pozzo to the national team for the 1934 FIFA World Cup on home soil.
-Italy won the title, although Arcari did not make a single appearance throughout the tournament; consequently, he is one of only four players in Italian national team history to become World champion while never being capped.
+Italy won the title, although Arcari did not make a single appearance throughout the tournament; consequently, he is one of only four players in Italy national team history to become World champion while never being capped.

 While Pietro's most notable success came at Milan, an unusual incident occurred while playing for Genoa in 1937.
 During a Fiorentina-Genoa match won 2–1 by Genoa in Florence the linesman called a nonexistent offsides on Arcari; the referee Caironi, without hesitation sent his colleague to the locker room, who was quickly replaced.
 That season, he won the Coppa Italia, as Genoa defeated Roma 1–0 in the final, played in Florence, on 6 June 1937; en route to the final, he eliminated his former club Milan in the semi-finals of the competition.